crystallabs/crysterm/README.md

 library installed, not headers.
 There is also a mostly working Crystal-native terminfo library available in [terminfo.cr](https://github.com/docelic/terminfo.cr) but, due to other priorities, trying to use that instead of unibilium is not planned.
-Both unibilium and native terminfo implementation for Crystal were implemented by Benoit de Chezelles (@bew).)
+Both unibilium and native terminfo implementation for Crystal were initially implemented by Benoit de Chezelles (@bew).)

 Crysterm closely follows Blessed, and copies of Blessed's comments have been included in Crysterm's sources for easier correlation and search between code, files, and features.
 A copy of Blessed's repository also exists in